gevorgyana/rust-problem-solving/count-the-repetitions/README.md

 So here is the problem.
 Find if there is a subsequece B in A, where A = [some 100-char pattern] * N
 B = ([some 100-char pattern] * K) * M

+N, M are 10^6 => it makes no sense for K * M to be greater than 10^6.
+We can iterate through M in range from 1 to N / K using binary search.

+So we really have the following problem:
+A = [some 100-char pattern] * N
+B = [some 100-char pattern] * K
+Find B in A - answer yes/no.

+If N = 1, K = 1, then it is simple.
+If we want to check subsequences with these huge constants, then it takes a lot of memory and runtime.
+So we work with sizes that do not depend on K and N, or at least on one of them.

+We only need one contatenation of A to itself to discover every reachable pattern, and keep in mind that we will be getting closer to the desired
+# of them with every concatenation.

+So we have the 200-char string AA, it is going to be repeated N - 1 times, and we have the 100-char string B. If we use dynamic programming now, then we will end up with an array of length 200, where the last element will correspond to the place where the match happens, if it happens.
+If it does not, then we will have the maximum number of matched chars that we can get from AA, then we will check if can go on with the word B[prefix..B.len()], where prefix is the number we just mentioned.
+So we continue to do the same thing.
+It will take us at most 100 iterations to cover the whole string B, if we fall off, then there is no answer at all.
+If we get to the end, we will know how many joints we need to get exactly one match B in A * N1, where N1 is the counter that we kept increasing on every concatenation of type A..AA.
+But we can start right from that moment and start getting the next B without needing one more concatenation to start over..

+Will dp help with that?

+Suppose the poisitions we will be at after the full B acquisition are periodic, they have to be!
+So we have 100 slots at most to stop at some position, and if we do, then we went through one full period!
+Now we got the whole thing.

+Seems correct.

+So the really simplified problem.
+The rest is going to appear later.

+1) try to find B in A and remember the results (the result is the # of chars from B found in A) - call it prefix.

+2) increase the counter N1, then try to find B[prefix..B.len()] in AA.
+Remember the results - update the prefix.

+...

+F) increase the counter N1, then try to find B[prefix..B.len()] in AA.
+Remember the results - update the prefix.

+If at any step prefix reaches B.len(), then we have found B completely.
+What can we say about the poisition we found it at?
+We need to choose the minimal position - because we do not want to miss anything.
+Is it always safe to do so?
+Yes, look at the previous examples, plus it makes sense - we can choose the closest match and then use whatever we want next.
+If we pick some other match, then we will have the same # of matches but at some further position, which means we will have less chars to choose from.
+So we indeed should pick the earliest full match.

+So what is that minimal position?
+If it is just the end of the concatenated A...A string, then we are good - we have started from this offset of size 0, if not, then we are at some offset 1 < {l} <= 100.
+We remember that and save the character coming from {offset}..A.len(), then start trying to find B again - follow the same algorithm as above.

+1) N1 = is the same; try to find B in what you have currently, which is string S = A[offset..A.len()].
+Run dynamic programming recognition of the minimal substring, which takes 10^4 ops.
+You have the amount of chars from B that are covered - prefix.
+You also have the new prefix if it was already met - 0, for example, then stop.

+In short, keep running until you end the period.
+Then multiply by whatever you need and report the result.

+To solve the original problem, use binary search to find {M}.